solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 In order to leverage Azure Key Vault in linked services, you must first add `asakeyvaultXX` as a linked service in Azure Synapse Analytics.

-1. In **Azure Synapse Studio**, select **Manage** from the left menu.
+1. In **Azure Synapse Studio** (<https://web.azuresynapse.net/>), select **Manage** from the left menu.

 2. Beneath **External Connections**, select **Linked Services**, observe that a Linked Service pointing to your Key Vault has been provided in the environment.

-Since we have the Azure Key Vault setup as a linked service, we can leverage it when defining new linked services.
+Since we have the Azure Key Vault set up as a linked service, we can leverage it when defining new linked services.
 Every New linked service provides the option to retrieve secrets from Azure Key Vault.
 The form requests the selection of the Azure Key Vault linked service, the secret name, and (optional) specific version of the secret.

 ![A New linked service form is displayed with the Azure Key Vault setting highlighted with the fields described in the preceding paragraph.](media/lab5_newlinkedservicewithakv.png)